archiverjs/node-archiver/README.md

 #### bulk(mappings)

+*As of v0.19, it is recommended to use the asynchronous [glob](#globpattern-options-data) method especially in server environments.*

 Appends multiple entries from passed array of src-dest mappings.
 A [lazystream](https://github.com/jpommerening/node-lazystream) wrapper is used to prevent issues with open file limits.

 Globbing patterns are supported through use of the bundled [file-utils](https://github.com/SBoudrias/file-utils) module.